oconnordaniel/Spellbook/Networking/Certificates.md

+# SSL Certificates

 ## Step 1: Create CA

-Setup a CA.pem as the root cert
+Setup a CA.pem as the root cert.

 ```shell
 openssl genrsa -aes256 -out dans-ca-key.pem 4096
 ```

-This will need to be password protected
+This will need to be password protected.

 Generate a public CA Cert signed by the root cert.